-- (a) certification by the RACGP that the practitioner - · is a Fellow of the RACGP; and - · practice is, or will be within 28 days, predominantly in general practice; and - · has met the minimum requirements of the RACGP for taking part in continuing medical education and quality assurance programs. - (b) certification by the General Practice Recognition Eligibility Committee (GPREC) that the practitioner - · is a Fellow of the RACGP; and - · practice is, or will be within 28, predominantly in general practice; and - · has met minimum requirements of the RACGP for taking part in continuing medical education and quality assurance programs. - (c) certification by ACRRM that the practitioner - · is a Fellow of ACRRM; and - · has met the minimum requirements of the ACRRM for taking part in continuing medical education and quality assurance programs.
+- (a) certification by the RACGP that the practitioner - · is a Fellow of the RACGP; and - · practice is, or will be within 28 days, predominantly in general practice; and

+\cdot has met the minimum requirements of the RACGP for taking part in continuing medical education and quality assurance programs.

+(b) certification by the General Practice Recognition Eligibility Committee (GPREC) that the practitioner

+\cdot is a Fellow of the RACGP; and

+· practice is, or will be within 28, predominantly in general practice; and

+\cdot has met minimum requirements of the RACGP for taking part in continuing medical education and quality assurance programs.

-In assessing whether a practitioner's medical practice is predominantly in general practice, the practitioner must have at least 50% of clinical time and services claimed against Medicare.
-Regard will also be given as to whether the practitioner provides a comprehensive primary medical service, including treating a wide range of patients and conditions using a variety of accepted medical skills and techniques, providing services away from the practitioner's surgery on request, for example, home visits and making appropriate provision for the practitioner's patients to have access to after hours medical care.
+- (c) certification by ACRRM that the practitioner - · is a Fellow of ACRRM; and practitioner provides a comprehensive primary medical service, including treating a wide range of patients and conditions using a variety of accepted medical skills and techniques, providing services away from the practitioner's surgery on request, for example, home visits and making appropriate provision for the practitioner's patients to have access to after hours medical care.